LucianoPAlmeida/variable-injector/README.md

 And also, to see the logs of variables, values and source output you can use `--verbose`

+**IMPORTANT**
+The verbose mode you print the values of your environment variables on the logs.
+So you may be careful and use it only for debug porpuses.

 ```sh
 variable-injector --file ${SRCROOT}/Envirionment/CI.swift --verbose